Engine Fault Code P0420 – Symptoms, Causes, Fix

 - AFR lean or rich

 Scanning the engines computer via the OBDII port and seeing the code pop up will be the most obvious give-away.
-It’s common for DTC P0420 to throw a check engine light.
 Exhaust leaks or poorly functioning catalytic converters may result in a raw exhaust smell.
 This is similar to rotten egg or sulfur smells.
-These are the most common symptoms with P0420.
 In some cases you may notice poor fuel economy.

 Misfires, air-fuel ratios too lean or rich, power loss, and misc. symptoms may also occur.
-However, these are typically symptoms of another underlying issue that’s potentially causing DTC P0420.
-Anyways, we’ll circle back to this point in the causes of fault code P0420 section.
+However, these are typically symptoms of another underlying issue that’s potentially causing DTC P0420, such as issues with the O2 sensors.

 - Worn/failing catalytic converters